rajatvd/PytorchSession/PITCHME.md

     * All the config variables you defined
     * Everything about the machine you ran the experiement on
     * Any metrics your experiment generated
+@ulend
++++
+@ul
 * `visdom` is a visualization tool like tensorboard
     * You can use this or something like tensorboardX
     * I wrote a small [package](https://github.com/rajatvd/VisdomObserver) to integrate this with `sacred`

 * Allows you to focus on the important part of your workflow - coding the experiments, not wasting time on saving stuff and writing code for plotting
 * You don't have to use pytorch, this stuff is purely for improving your workflow, so go ahead and use this with tensorflow _shudders_
+@ulend
 ---
 ## Thank you
-Check my github `rajatvd` for the slides and the other packages I talked about.
+Check out my github `rajatvd` for the slides and the other packages I talked about.

 High quality tutorials for a __wide__ range of topics including RL, NLP, etc can be found in the official pytorch website [here](https://pytorch.org/tutorials/index.html)

 Go through them to get an idea of you would implement specific types of models and networks.

 The end